Your money-making expert. Financial journalist, TV and radio personality.

 Who is it aimed at?
 These courses are aimed at new or intermediate stock and shares investors.
 It’ll help to have a basic foundation in trading before you go on the course, though.

 What’s on offer?
 Take a one-day course for total beginners, a 12-week course, private one-to-one mentoring, or an online training course to take in your own time.

 Cost: The one-day course is £159, while the online course is £399 (including VAT).
 The price rockets for the 12-week course to £2,995, and private mentoring prices aren’t listed.

 Reputation: The company’s Facebook page has many glowing reviews – which are harder to fake than some other third-party review sites.

 Trading College aim to train people with all levels of investing experience and help their students maximise their potential.
 They say they are a community and that all their courses are designed according to student feedback.
 It was set up by ex-footballer Lee Sandford, who once trained on a Greg Secker two day course.

-Who it aimed at – The trading college says it is for investors of all levels, beginners to advanced investors.
+Who is it aimed at? – The trading college says it is for investors of all levels, beginners to advanced investors.